thwill1000/mmbasic-sptools/README.md

     * Useful if you just want to reformat the whitespace in a single file.

 * ```-h, --help```
-    * Displays basic help information, including a description of these options, and then exits.
+    * Display basic help information, including a description of these options, and then exit.

 * ```-i, --indent=<number>```
     * Automatically indent by \<number\> spaces per level, may be 0.